How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 • Pay only for actual compute time used

-The Architecture: How It Works
+The Architecture.
+How It Works

-A typical event-driven batch processing system includes:
+A typical event-driven batch processing system includes the following components.

 Event Sources (Triggers)

-• File uploads to S3/Blob Storage
+• File uploads to S3 or Blob Storage

-• Database changes (CDC - Change Data Capture)
+• Database changes (CDC, Change Data Capture)

 • Scheduled events (cron-like triggers)